sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

  g(this : A, x:int) { ... }
 ```

-Notice that since type checking has already occured before augmentation, then after we augment we do not introduce any new semantic errors since `f` and `g` got the augmented in both the interface and the program.
+Notice that since type checking has already occurred before augmentation, then after we augment we do not introduce any new semantic errors since `f` and `g` got the augmented in both the interface and the program.

 For all function expressions that are method calls, qualified or unqualified must add this as the first argument.